maphew/apt/Readme.md

 This is the development repository for the [apt package](http://trac.osgeo.org/osgeo4w/wiki/pkg-apt).
 It's a perpetual beta project, run by someone who's learning to program in python (very slowly!).
 That said, I've been using it regularly for several years to install and maintain o4w systems without serious problems.
 It works, more or less.

-Apt uses the same configuration files as the mainline Osgeo4wSetup.exe, so either tool can be used to install and remove packages at will (but not at the same time!).
+Apt uses the same configuration files as the mainline Osgeo4wSetup.exe, so either tool can be used to install and remove packages at will (but not concurrently!).

 At the moment, apt can only install the 32bit Osgeo4W packages.